twilio/programmable-asset-tracker/esp32/esp32_readme.md

 **For the next reflashings:** only files modified in the new versions need to be reflashed (no need to reflash unmodified files if their offsets are not changed).

-**Attention!** The example may not accept files with the length more than 256 KBytes:
+**Attention!** The example may not accept files with the length more than 256 KBytes (actually, it's usually about 650KB and is limited by agent's impOS and free RAM space):
 - In this case the file should be split into parts before uploading.
 - Every part should be uploaded as an individual file.
 - Note: a correspondingly adjusted ESP Flash Offset should be specified for every part.